reboot required by apt

 Checking locking status

 locksmith manages unattended reboots to ensure that systems are available.
 It is possible that a problem could occur where they can’t reboot automatically.
+The following commands assume you have correctly set up your fabric scripts.

 $ fab <environment> all locksmith.status